sbrl/Pepperminty-Wiki/README.md

 3. Actually builds Pepperminty Wiki.
 Outputs to `index.php`.

 ## Configuring
-To configure your new install, open `index.php` in your favourite text editor and take a look at the comments.
-They should be self explanatory, but if you need any help, just contact me or [open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new).
+To configure your new install, make sure that you've loaded the wiki in your browser at least once.
+Then open `peppermint.json` in your favourite text editor.
+An explanation of each of the settings can be found below.
+If you need any help, just contact me or [open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new).

 Below are all the configuration directives that Pepperminty Wiki (and all the modules included in the repository) understand.